ajmwagar/tetanus/README.md

 # tetnus
-A proof-of-concept reverse-shell written in rust.
+:shell: A proof-of-concept reverse-shell written in rust.

 ## Features